aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.wmf.objects/wmfpaintregion/_index.md

 url: /python-net/aspose.imaging.fileformats.wmf.objects/wmfpaintregion/
 ---

-The META_PAINTREGION record paints the specified region by using the<br/>                brush that is defined in the playback device context.
+**Summary:** The META_PAINTREGION record paints the specified region by using the<br/>                brush that is defined in the playback device context.

 **Module:** [aspose.imaging.fileformats.wmf.objects](/imaging/python-net/aspose.imaging.fileformats.wmf.objects/)